 3. Leaving work on Friday is the best feeling

 I love my job.
-But that sweet freedom of a Friday afternoon might rival the high of recreational drugs (do not know this from experience.)
+But that sweet freedom of a Friday afternoon exit is an adrenaline rush like no other.
 It’s a spring day, the sun in shining and you just walked out of work and the weekend awaits you.
 Tell me you don’t like that.